Get started with insider risk management

 - Data leaks by priority users

-See the Getting started with insider risk management settings article for step-by-step guidance to create a priority user group.
-After you've configured a priority user group, return to these configuration steps.
+See the Getting started with insider risk management settings article for step-by-step configuration guidance.

 Configure Physical badging connector (optional)